Buying your first home can be tedious and overwhelming.

 So, your best bet is to take a look at your current budget and come up with a realistic figure for your new mortgage payment.
 But don’t forget to keep the recommended DTI ratio in mind.

 Explore Mortgage Options

-There are several mortgage options on the market, but the most prevalent are:
+There are several mortgage options on the market for first-time home buyers, but the most prevalent are:

 - Conventional Mortgages: usually requires a credit score of 620 or higher and a DTI ratio of 36 percent or lower.
 If the loan amount is over $417,000, it becomes a Jumbo Loan and requires a higher down payment.